MicrosoftDocs/VBA-Docs/api/Access.Attachment.PictureTiling.md

 # Attachment.PictureTiling property (Access)

-You can use the **PictureTiling** property to specify whether a background picture is tiled across the entire attachment control.
+Use the **PictureTiling** property to specify whether a background picture is tiled across the entire attachment control.
 Read/write **Boolean**.

 ## Syntax